Specialist writing

 Cross-border luxury and design houses in US commercialisation.

 Why heritage as quality flag does not equal US category claim across Milan, Paris, Stockholm, Tokyo, and Madrid.
-The wholesale buyer reading and the DTC architecture.
+The wholesale buyer evaluation and the DTC architecture.

 Defense and dual-use technology procurement